amtechguy/bb-dl/README.md

 So you want to watch anime huh?
 Same.
 That's literally why this exists.

 bb-dl is a command line tool for Linux that lets you search, download and stream anime straight from your terminal like the cool person you are.
 No browser, no ads, no nonsense.
+Now with a proper TUI that actually looks good.

 ## What it can do 🔥